 6 Examples of Effective Fundraising Letters

-After all, charities pay big bucks to professional copywriters for their direct mail letters.
-That’s because direct mail (letters in the mailbox) still bring in most of the donations for charities.
+Have you been given the job of writing a fundraising letter?
+This task can be pretty overwhelming for anyone.
+After all, charities pay big bucks to professional copywriters for their direct mail letters, and that’s because direct mail (letters in the mailbox) still bring in most of the donations for charities.

 - Personalize your letter.
 Use first names if possible.
 Spell the name right.
 Never call a Ms a Mr. Never start a letter with “Dear Friend.”